jijihohococo/ichi-orm/README.md

 	->get();
 })->get();
 ```
-You can use "from" function in only subqueries.
-You need to add model class name which is represented the another table in "from" function.
+You can use the "from" function only in subqueries.
+You need to provide the model class name that represents the other table to the "from" function.

-If you want to use subquery in select, you can use "addSelect" and "addOnlySelect" functions.
+If you want to use a subquery in SELECT, you can use the "addSelect" and "addOnlySelect" functions.

-"addSelect" function is making subquery in select query.
+The "addSelect" function adds a subquery to the SELECT query.

-It will select the data within its function with the data from "select" function.
+It selects the data returned by its function in addition to the data selected by the "select" function.

-If you don't use "select" function, it will select the data within its function with the data of all fields' values of selected table.
+If you do not use the "select" function, it selects the data returned by its function in addition to all fields from the selected table.

 ```php
 Blog::select(['id','author_id'])